HOME Back

 Enjoy the warm baths and photogenic streetscapes of this hot spring town

-Wandering around Ginzan Onsen, a secluded hot spring resort in the mountains of Yamagata, is like traveling back to the Japan of centuries ago.
-Traditional wooden inns line each side of the Ginzan River that resonates with nostalgic beauty when illuminated at night by gas street lamps.
-The view reminds visitors of scenes from the famous film Spirited Away directed by Miyazaki Hayao.
-In winter, the night view of the town, blanketed in snow beneath the warm streetlights is particularly photogenic.
+Wandering around Ginzan Onsen, a secluded hot spring resort in the mountains of Yamagata Prefecture in Tohoku, is like traveling back to the Japan of centuries ago.
+Traditional wooden inns line each side of the Ginzan River, which resonates with nostalgic beauty when illuminated at night by gas street lamps.
+The view reminds visitors of scenes from the famous film.
+In winter, the night view of the town, blanketed in snow beneath the warm streetlights, is particularly photogenic.

-Ginzan Onsen is covered with deep snow in winter, however it is easily accessible via a three-hour shinkansen train ride from Tokyo, followed by a direct 40-minute bus ride.
+Ginzan Onsen is covered with deep snow in winter, however it is easily accessible.
 A relaxing soak in a hot spring surrounded by snowy scenery is an exceptional delight!
-After a warm hot spring bath, enjoy savouring local specialties including local-reared Obanazawa wagyu beef and Obanazawa soba noodles.
+After a warm hot spring bath, enjoy savoring local specialties including local-reared Obanazawa wagyu beef and Obanazawa soba noodles.

 How to get there

-40 minutes by bus from Ōishida Station, which is approximately 3 hours from Tokyo on the Yamagata Shinkansen Line.
+It takes about 40 minutes by bus from Oishida Station, which is approximately 3 hours from Tokyo on the Yamagata Shinkansen bullet train.

 Please Choose Your Language